 First bloom: 20 March

-Where are the best spots to see cherry blossoms in Tokyo for Sakura season 2019?
+Where are the best spots to see cherry blossoms in Tokyo for sakura season 2020?

 1. Ueno Park

-If you’re looking for a fun and vibrant place to see Sakura, head to Ueno Park, which is one of the city’s most popular spots to enjoy the blossom.
-The park features more than 1,000 trees which are all beautifully lit up after dark and the mixture of somei-yosheino and mountain cherry trees bloom like stars in Sakura season.
-There are often special events and an antique market held in the park during Sakura season so take a stroll along the lantern-lit paths and enjoy the festive atmosphere.
-It’s worth noting that Sakura often blooms here 2 to 3 days before other parts of the city.
+If you’re looking for a fun and vibrant place to see the sakura, head to Ueno Park, which is one of the city’s most popular spots to enjoy the cherry blossoms.
+The park features more than 1,000 trees which are beautifully lit up after dark.
+A mixture of somei-yosheino and mountain cherry trees bloom like stars during the sakura season.
+There are often special events and an antique market held in the park during this time of the year, so take a stroll along the lantern-lit paths and enjoy the festive atmosphere.
+It’s worth noting that cherry blossoms often appear here two to three days before other parts of the city.

 |Where to stay||Find hotels near Ueno Park|